 How Much Does an LLC Cost in Louisiana?

 An LLC costs $105 in Louisiana to file the Articles of Organization.
-However, this is not the only cost you’ll incur, as there are other filing fees you must pay, including LLC taxes, annual report fees, name registration, and registered agent service.
+However, this is not the only cost you might incur, as there are other filing fees you might have to pay, including Louisiana LLC taxes, annual report fees, name registration, and registered agent service.

 Louisiana LLC Filing Fee